dart-archive/coverage/README.md

     dart pub global activate coverage

-Consider adding the `pub global run` executables directory to your path.
+Consider adding the `dart pub global run` executables directory to your path.
 See [Running a script from your PATH](https://dart.dev/tools/pub/cmd/pub-global#running-a-script-from-your-path) for more details.